mindspore-lab/mindcv/README.md

 ### Hands-on Tutorial

-To get started with MindCV, please see the [transfer learning tutorial](tutorials/finetune.md), which will give you a quick tour on each key component and the train/validate/predict pipelines.
+To get started with MindCV, please see the [Quick Start](docs/en/tutorials/quick_start.md), which will give you a quick tour on each key component and the train/validate/predict pipelines.

 Below are a few code snippets for your taste.